neovarier/advanced_lane_detection/writeup.md

 S&R Channel
 ![alt text][image15]

-S&R | GradX
+Combined Binary: S&R | GradX
 ![alt text][image16]

 ####3.
-After doing the Color and Gradient thresholding, next step is to do a perspective transform on the binray images.
+After doing the combination of Color and Gradient thresholding, next step is to do a perspective transform on the binray images.
 In the transform we intend to get the road from top view.
 This will be needed for calculating the real radius of curvature

 I used the following src quadrilateral and destination quadrilateral for prespective transform